This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you can do to keep your child's vision healthy:

 - Encourage your child to wear safety glasses, eye shields, or goggles.
-He should wear these any time he does an activity that increases his risk for an eye injury.
+He or she should wear these any time he or she does an activity that increases his or her risk for an eye injury.
 Examples include swimming, racquetball, or lacrosse.

 What to do if your child has an eye injury:

 Early treatment for eye injuries can prevent permanent eye damage.
-Do the following to care for your child's injury until he can get help:
+Do the following to care for your child's injury until he or she can get help:

 - Rinse chemicals or foreign objects out of your child's eye.
 Rinse the eye with water for at least 10 minutes.
-Put your child in the shower or pour water into his eye with a clean cup.
-Do not let your child rub his eye.
+Put your child in the shower or pour water into the eye with a clean cup.
+Do not let your child rub his or her eye.
 Examples of chemicals include cleaning sprays and pesticides.
 Examples of foreign objects include dust and metal.

 - Do not remove any object that is stuck in your child's eye.
 This may cause more injury.
 Put a loose bandage over your child's eye and seek care immediately.